deepcell-tf is a deep learning library for single-cell analysis of biological images. It is written in Python and built using TensorFlow 2.

 deepcell-tf is to install the package with

-There are also docker containers with GPU support available from DockerHub. run one of our existing images from Docker Hub.
-To run the library locally on a GPU, you will need to make sure the latest version of nvidia-docker and CUDA are installed.
-Alternatively, Google Cloud Platform (GCP) offers prebuilt virtual machines preinstalled with Cuda, Docker, and the NVIDIA Container Toolkit.
+There are also docker containers with GPU support available on DockerHub.
+To run the library locally on a GPU, make sure you have CUDA and Docker v19.03 or later installed.
+For prior Docker versions, use nvidia-docker.
+Alternatively, Google Cloud Platform (GCP) offers prebuilt virtual machines preinstalled with CUDA, Docker, and the NVIDIA Container Toolkit.

 deepcell-tf installed and start a jupyter session using the default port 8888.
 This command also mounts a data folder (